What Donald Trump’s list of ‘underreported’ terror attacks omits

 Dozens of well-reported attacks included

-The White House released a list of what it deems “underreported” international terrorist attacks on Monday night, in an apparent effort to bolster President Donald Trump’s claims earlier in the day that the media is not sufficiently covering terrorist attacks.
+The White House released a list of what it deems “underreported” international terrorist attacks on Monday night, in an apparent effort to bolster President Donald Trump’s claims earlier in the day that the media is not sufficiently covering terrorism.

 The list, which is comprised of 78 domestic and foreign incidents between September 2014 and December 2016, includes the June attack on Florida’s Pulse nightclub and a California couple’s fatal shooting rampage at a San Bernardino office holiday party in December 2015.